Diffuse losses with tracking systems

 - Central tracker

-In this mode, among the most geometrically central trackers, the one with the highest number of surrounding trackers casting shade on it is selected.
+In this mode, among the most geometrically central trackers of the orientation, the one with the highest number of surrounding trackers casting shade on it is selected.
 Since this operation involves calculations, determining this tracker might take a few seconds.
 The chosen tracker is highlighted in green both in the window and in the scene (legend: "Shaded tracker"), while the definition window is open.
 The neighboring trackers, used to cast shadings on the representative tracker are highlighted in orange (legend: "Shading mask").
 It should be noted that even with this approach, certain tracker configurations may still affect the accuracy of the "Central Tracker" choice.
 For example, if the central tracker is located at the edge of a patch of trackers, the diffuse shading might be underestimated.

 - Custom tracker